celsomsilva/discord-cam-kick-bot/README.md

 ---

 ## Features
-- Detects users joining without camera
+- Detects users joining without a camera
 - Gives a 20-second grace period
 - Moves (kicks) non-compliant users out of the channel
 - Supports whitelist roles that are never kicked